 Keep up to date with the city’s ever-changing dining scene thanks to our roundup of the best new restaurants in Hong Kong!

-Looking for some new dining inspiration for the weeks ahead?
-Have a read of our ultimate guide to the best new restaurants in Hong Kong, packed full of the best new eats our city has to offer.
-From the return of an old tapas favourite to new vegetarian Korean eats, pizza, dim sum and more, here’s where (and what!) we’re eating in Hong Kong this July.
+Looking for some new dining inspiration for the month ahead?
+Whether you feel like dining-in or supporting from a distance with takeaway or delivery, have a read of our ultimate guide to new restaurants in Hong Kong, packed full of the best new eats our city has to offer.
+From fine dining with a view, to doughnuts, healthy boba and more, here’s what we’ll be eating this September.

 New Restaurants In Hong Kong